 - Access to key services.
 Health plans must cover recommended preventive care at no cost-sharing (co-payments, coinsurance and deductible); allow individuals to designate any participating pediatrician to be their child’s primary care doctor; and use emergency services without prior authorization or higher cost-sharing for out-of-network emergency room care.

-- Minimum generosity of coverage.
+- Minimum level of coverage.
 Individual coverage must provide a minimum level of financial protection for health costs, at least 60 percent of total average costs for covered benefits.
 Further, the Affordable Care Act requires plans to be offered at specified coverage levels, so that individuals can more easily compare them.
 The lowest level of coverage (60 percent) is called the bronze level.
 A silver level plan will cover 70 percent of total average costs for covered benefits, a gold plan covers 80 percent, and a platinum plan covers 90 percent.
 Individuals under age 30 or who cannot find “affordable” coverage are eligible to purchase catastrophic coverage.

 - Limits on out-of-pocket costs.
 Health plans must limit out-of-pocket costs for essential health benefits to no more than $7,350 for an individual or $14,700 for a family in 2018 (this amount will grow each year to track increases in medical costs).
 Depending on household income, the limits may be lower for individuals and families that qualify for cost-sharing reductions in a health insurance marketplace.